a-wave-maker/React-Neo4j-app/README.md

-This is a university project for Databases and Frontend Development projects.
-It combines React for the frontend and Neo4j for data handling.
+This is a university project.

+It combines React for the frontend and a Neo4j database for data handling.